EX PRO ATHLETE TURNED YOGI

 Having learn’t through online video and going to classes I was finding what I was looking for hard.
 I wasn’t connected to the spirituality of yoga yet, but I was interested in how the physical practice could offer me.
 I soon found I wasn’t alone in feeling like this.

-Therefore, after training as a 200HR Registered Yoga Teacher, I decided to enter the market by taking classes and private sessions where the spiritual element was stripped away and the physical element became the main focus.
+Therefore, after training as a 200HR Registered Yoga Teacher (Yoga Alliance), I decided to enter the market by taking classes and private sessions where the spiritual element was stripped away and the physical element became the main focus.

 “I wish I had started yoga sooner as professional sportsman”